yuj94/yuj94/README.md

 ## Thanks for stopping by!
 I'm Jackie. :wave:

 I'm an experienced architectural designer transitioning to full-stack development learning how to develop dynamic web applications using the Java programming language and platform.
+Check out some of the projects I've been working on [here](https://yuj94.github.io/portfolio/).

 ### Technical Skills